MeghnaManohar/Final-Project/README.md

 Usage (for Developers):
 "health_app.py": contains the code for the app layout and to run on a Dash server.
-"bmi.py": containt code to run bmi and bmr calculations energy_data.csv, exercise_date.csv, and Food_Display_Table.csv are the databases used in our app
+"bmi.py": contains code to run bmi and bmr calculations energy_data.csv, exercise_date.csv, and Food_Display_Table.csv are the databases used in our app

 Notes: